KyleNeece/KyleNeece.github.io/content/The Multiverse/NPCS/Heroes/NPC Peacekeepers/Aria Hassan.md

 **Magic Items**
 - Legendary
-	- Dendar's Full Arsenal
+	- Dendar's Full Psychic Arsenal
 	- Cloak of Consuming Dreams
 - Very Rare
-	- Ghost step tattoo
+	- Ghost Step Tattoo
 	- Tome of Leadership and Influence
-	- Staff of power?
+	- Ring of Promised Return
 - Rare
-	- Dagger of venom or dragontooth dager?
 	- Horn of the Endless Maze
-	- Serpants fang?
+	- Mirror of the Past
 	- Cube of Summoning
 - Uncommon
 	- Serpent Scale Mail